The Times: Saturday supplements

 The Saturday edition of The Times contains a variety of supplements.

+Beginning on 5 July 2003 (issue 67807) and ending after 17 January 2009 (issue 69535), Saturday issues of The Times came with a weekly magazine called TheKnowledge containing listings for the upcoming week (from that Saturday to the next Friday) compiled by PA Arts & Leisure (part of Press Association Ltd).
+Its taglines/coverlines include "Your pocket guide to what's on in London", "The World's Greatest City, Cut Down To Size", and "Your critical guide to the cultural week".
+It has been described as "a weekly entertainment guide to what to see and what to miss".

-These supplements were relaunched in January 2009 as: Sport, Saturday Review (arts, books, TV listings and ideas), Weekend (including travel and lifestyle features), Playlist (an entertainment listings guide) and The Times Magazine (columns on various topics).
+These supplements were relaunched on 24 January 2009 as: Sport, Saturday Review (arts, books, TV listings, and ideas), Weekend (including travel and lifestyle features), Playlist (an entertainment listings guide), and The Times Magazine (columns on various topics).

 The Times Magazine

-The Times Magazine features columns touching on various subjects such as celebrities, fashion and beauty, food and drink, homes and gardens or simply writers' anecdotes.
+The Times Magazine features columns touching on various subjects such as celebrities, fashion and beauty, food and drink, homes and gardens, or simply writers' anecdotes.
 Notable contributors include Giles Coren, Food and Drink Writer of the Year in 2005 and Nadiya Hussain, winner of The Great British Bake Off.

 Online presence

-The Times and The Sunday Times have had an online presence since 1996, originally at the-times.co.uk and sunday-times.co.uk, and later at timesonline.co.uk.
-There are now two websites: thetimes.co.uk is aimed at daily readers, and the thesundaytimes.co.uk site at providing weekly magazine-like content.
-There are also iPad and Android editions of both newspapers.
+The Times and The Sunday Times have had an online presence since 1996, originally at the-times.co.uk and sunday-times.co.uk, and later at timesonline.co.uk and thetimes.co.uk.
+Both papers are now hosted on thetimes.com.
+There are also iOS and Android editions of both newspapers available in the same app, The Times: UK & World News.
+Both papers are also hosted in the Classic app, a purpose-built tablet-only application.
 Since July 2010, News UK has required readers who do not subscribe to the print edition to pay £2 per week to read The Times and The Sunday Times online.

-Visits to the websites have decreased by 87% since the paywall was introduced, from 21 million unique users per month to 2.7 million.
-In April 2009, the timesonline site had a readership of 750,000 readers per day.
-In October 2011, there were around 111,000 subscribers to The Times' digital products.
-A Reuters Institute survey in 2021 put the number of digital subscribers at around 400,000, and ranked The Times as having the sixth highest trust rating out of 13 different outlets polled.
+Visits to the websites decreased by 87% after the paywall was introduced in October 2010, from 21 million unique users per month to 2.7 million one month later.
+In November 2024, thetimes.com site had a readership of 103 million.
+In October 2011, there were around 111,000 subscribers to The Times' digital products, which increased to 600,000 digital subscribers by September 2024.
+A Reuters Institute survey in 2024 ranked The Times as having the ninth highest trust rating out of 15 different outlets polled.

 The Times Digital Archive is available by subscription.

+The Wikipedia community considers The Times and The Sunday Times to be generally reliable sources.